 When the mercury creeps higher it's natural to want to ratchet up the air conditioner.
-But with cooling costs accounting for up to 40% of the average summer energy bill, that's not the most economic or eco-sensitive solution.
-Believe it or not, making a few simple low-tech changes can pay off with a cooler house and a much lower bill.
+But that's not always the most economic or eco-sensitive solution.
+Believe it or not, making a few simple changes can pay off with a cool house and a lower bill.

 Thermostat 101An air conditioner set at 70°F costs twice as much to operate as one set at 78°F. It may seem counterintuitive, but raise the thermostat by 2 degrees above its normal setting.
 You won't feel a difference, but you will see one on your bill.

 74°F to 78°F is a comfortable range for most people.
 Set the thermostat to 80°F when you'll be out of the house for several hours and lower it when you return.
 But don't shut the air conditioner off; it's less efficient to cool the house back down than to leave it set at a higher temperature.

 An automated, programmable thermostat takes care of these tasks and will quickly pay for itself in energy savings.

 Clean or replace the air conditioner filter monthly.
 Clogged, dirty filters block air flow and make a unit work much harder.
 A clean filter can save 10% on your bill.

 Cooling TrendsA ceiling fan only uses about as much energy as a 100-watt bulb, but it can make a room feel up to eight degrees cooler.
 In summer, blades should turn counterclockwise, pushing air downward to create a cool breeze.
 Reverse directions in winter, so the fan draws air up.

 Box fans are only efficient if someone is in the room to enjoy them, so don't leave them running in empty rooms.